corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/operations/deployment/cenm-upgrade.md

 Doorman), Network Map Service, Signing Service, Zone Service, Auth Service, Angel Service - from previous versions to the newest version.
 Please consult the relevant [CENM Release Notes]({{< relref "../../../../1.6/cenm/release-notes.md" >}}) of the release in question.
 If not specified, you may assume the versions you are currently using are still in force.

 {{< warning >}}
-Before you start the upgrade, you must consult the [CENM Release Notes]({{< relref "../../../../1.6/cenm/release-notes.md" >}}) to confirm all changes between releases.
+Before you start the upgrade, you must consult the [CENM release notes]({{< relref "../../../../1.6/cenm/release-notes.md" >}}) to confirm all changes between releases.
 {{< /warning >}}

 ## 1.3.x / 1.4.x to 1.5